SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Fix.rst

 An assignment to a fixed-point value is valid when there is no bit loss.
 Any bit loss will result in an error.

-If the source fixed-point value is too big, the ``.truncated`` function will allow you to resize the source number to match the destination size.
+If the source fixed-point value is too big, the ``truncated`` function will allow you to resize the source number to match the destination size.

 Example
 """""""